IBM/localK8Dev/README.md

 So in this case the application can be accessed from a browser using the URL `http://173.193.75.82:32146/`.

-# Deploying the application to a local multi-node cluster using kubeadm-dind-cluster
+# Setting up a local multi-node cluster using kubeadm-dind-cluster

+More advanced application development may require a multi-node cluster.
-We are going to use the GitHub project `kubernetes-sigs/kubeadm-dind-cluster` to set up a multi-node Kubernetes cluster.
+We are going to use the project `kubernetes-sigs/kubeadm-dind-cluster` to set up a multi-node Kubernetes cluster.
 It uses "Docker in Docker" to simulate multiple Kubernetes nodes in a single machine environment.

 ## Installing kubeadm-dind-cluster